emintavlayan/FunctionalESAPI_old/CONTRIBUTING.md

 # Functional Scripting Design Guide (F# + ESAPI)

-This guide defines the design principles for clean, composable, and robust F# scripting — with or without ESAPI.
+This guide defines the design principles for clean, composable, and robust F# scripting with ESAPI.
 It applies to all scripts within this solution to ensure maintainability, clarity, and safe error handling.

 ---